Fusion/pngsource/README.md

 Run the cli command with `--help` to see what you can do.
 The GUI app should be self explanatory (I hope!)

+If you are running the application on MacOS and are getting an error  message, please check the FAQ section.

 # Building

 Only if you plan on contributing or need a different platform: